-We’re celebrating 40 years in home fragrance and taking a look back at not only our story, but how the fragrance industry has evolved over the past four decades.
+We’ve celebrated 40 years in home fragrance and taken a look back at not only our story, but how the fragrance industry has evolved over the past four decades.
 We’ve tried, tested and perfected many scents over the years, and we were interested in how the industry as a whole has evolved too, so we’re handing over to fragrance house, European Flavours and Fragrances (EFF Group), for a look back at trends over the past 40 years…

 Fragrance has been captivating us for many years.
 5,000 years, at least - hieroglyphics in Egyptian tombs show that Ancient Egyptians and Mesopotamians were making perfume, as long ago as 3,000 BC.
 The first perfumers, Egyptian priests, used resins to sweeten the smell of sacrificial offerings.
 People also believed that burning incense connected humans with God.

 Until the 50s, fragrance was something people mostly reserved for special occasions – holiday and birthdays, however as consumer trends adapt and modernise, so has fragrance and ingredient trends.

 In times of trouble/economic crisis/war, fragrance and ingredient trends tend to promote a return to the familiar, and when the good times roll we see a push for newness, risk and exciting new fragrances and ingredients.